adaltas/node-ron/docs/schema.md

 ---

+Schema is a mixin from which `Records` inherits.
 A schema is defined once and must no change.
 We dont support schema migration at the moment.
 The `Records` class inherit all the properties and method of the shema.

 `ron`                   Reference to the Ron instance